Do you feel God’s nearness? Is your faith flowing? Or are you wondering how on earth did you end up with this penalty loop once more?

 Faith journey does not have to resemble the Israelites’ journey through the desert.
 That’s not Biblical living.
-The journey to the Promised Land could have lasted just few weeks but it lasted 40 years because all the penalty loops they took.
+The journey to the Promised Land could have lasted just a few weeks but it lasted 40 years because all the penalty loops they took.
 Because they did not obey God.
 They grumbled instead.
 They took idols of all sorts.
 They tried to manage on their own.
 But that’s not Biblical living.
 That’s ungodly living.

 God is calling us – like the Israelites – to live close to him, to obey him, to grow and mature in his love.
-Just like Mary DeMuth writes in her new book Everything: “I fear we are like those pesky Israelites.
+Just like Mary DeMuth writes in her book Everything: “I fear we are like those pesky Israelites.
 God wants to grow us up, to bring us to new vistas and promised lands aplenty.
 He created us for adventure, not ease.
 Instead of obeying in the moment and experiencing powerful spiritual growth, we wander around in circles chasing ease, trusting in ourselves to solve our problems, living a Godless life.
 We arrive forty years later, looking back, and wonder why in the world we didn’t grow and why God seems terribly distant.”

 Are you taking unnecessary penalty loops in the race?
 Do you wander around in circles chasing ease?
 Maybe that’s the key here.
 We are looking for ease, not for adventure.
 We are looking for entertainment, not for growth.
 We are looking for superficial quick-fix spirituality, not true worship.
 We are indeed chasing ease, not God.
 Lord, have mercy!